willgeary/willgeary.github.io/about.md

 layout: page
 title: About
 permalink: /about/
-published: false
+published: true
 ---
 My passion is to use data to solve real world problems.
 I'm currently pursuing a [master's degree in data science](http://datascience.columbia.edu/master-of-science-in-data-science) at Columbia University.
 I'm passionate about sustainability and mobility in cities of the future.
-Urban planning and transportation are becoming increasingly data-driven, and I'm eager to be a part of this movement!

 I ride my bicycle every day and dream about biking, hiking and camping my way around the world.
+During the July and August of 2016, I rode by bike from [Vancouver to Los Angeles](http://willgeary.github.io/biking/2016/07/25/Vancouver-to-LA.html).
 I love cities and have a [street photography habit](https://www.instagram.com/willcgeary/).

 ![Me and my baby]({{ site.url }}/assets/bike_will.jpg)
 <sub>*A nerd and his bike.
 Photo by [James Ransom](http://www.jamesransom.com/).*</sub>